Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/TPriorityQueue"

-Re-exports all named exports from the "effect/TPriorityQueue" module as "TPriorityQueue".
+Re-exports all named exports from the "effect/TPriorityQueue" module as `TPriorityQueue`.

 **Signature**